National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 1. Perform Sensitivity Analysis

 A responsibility of any analyst is the extent to which quantities important to the question at hand may or may not be available or measured among the data at hand.
-Unmeasured confounding is a lurking concern in all clinical research, yet is typically assumed (under the guidance of domain experts) to not be present to a degree that it impacts quantitative findings such that conclusions (e.g., “treatment reduces risk of outcome”) actually change.
+Unmeasured confounding is a lurking concern in all clinical research, yet is typically assumed (under the guidance of domain experts) to not be present to a degree that it impacts quantitative findings such that conclusions (e.g., "treatment reduces risk of outcome") actually change.
 It should be noted, however, that this assumption is – by dint of involving _unmeasured_ quantities/variables that are confounding a targeted association/effect – not verifiable from available data.
 Thus, there’s effectively a need to assess how _sensitive_ conclusions are to unverifiable assumptions via _sensitivity analysis_; an assessment of how quantitative findings (and thus conclusions) differ under a range of plausible departures from the unverifiable assumptions (e.g., there exists an unmeasured confounding effect _U _that entails an impact of confounding of a degree deemed possible by a domain expert); the ‘plausibility’ of this range is crucially dependent on domain-expert input, rather than any data-driven or data-derivable extent.
 We return to the broader topic of sensitivity analysis below.